ridoluc/ridoluc.github.io/_posts/2020-04-26-attiny10-oled-display.markdown

 *- Pattern OLED animation -*

 ## Conclusions
-Writing a few letters to an OLED display takes just above 300 kilobytes.
+Writing a few letters to an OLED display takes just above 300 bytes.
 This leaves the remaining 600 kB of space to be filled with fun and creativity!

 Further work I will probably do on this is to optimize and reduce the space used by the I2C functions.
 Probably writing it in assembly.